-Extend kernel functionality through modular "pops" that can be easily integrated into the system.
+Extend kernel functionality through modular "pops" that can be easily integrated into the system without modifying core code.

 Written primarily in C with only essential assembly code, making it more approachable for beginners.